vimc/vaultr/README.md

 install.packages("vaultr")
 ```

-To install our internally released version (which might be ahead of CRAN) via drat, use
+To install our internally released version (which might be ahead of CRAN) via r-universe, use

 ```r